Quantum Tomography and Entanglement in Semi-Leptonic $h\to VV^*$ Decays at Higher Orders: Analysis

 \subsubsection{Two-Qutrit Representation and Entanglement}

 After establishing that the heavy quark mass effects can be suppressed to the percent level or below by imposing suitable kinematic selections, we now examine whether the selected events admit an effective two-qutrit description.
 In \autoref{tab:mass_A_C_coeffs}, we present the angular coefficients $A$ and $C$ for the considered channels.
 The results show that, after the considered selections, the mass effects remain below the $2\%$ level, supporting the validity of the two-qutrit description.
 The table also enables a direct comparison across channels.
-The two $h \to ZZ^*$ modes at LO, $\ell^+\ell^- b\bar b$ and $\ell^+\ell^- c\bar c$, show small differences arising from the distinct $b$ and $c$ quark masses.
-Comparing $h \to ZZ^*$ with $h \to WW^*$, the coefficients differ at the few-percent level, primarily because the different $W$ and $Z$ masses lead to different off-shell kinematics and polarization fractions.
+The two $h \to ZZ^*$ modes at LO, $\ell^+\ell^- b\bar b$ and $\ell^+\ell^- c\bar c$, show only small differences, arising from the distinct $b$ and $c$ quark masses.
+In contrast, the coefficients in the $h \to ZZ^*$ and $h \to WW^*$ channels can differ by tens of percent, reflecting the different $W$ and $Z$-boson masses and the resulting differences in off-shell kinematics and polarization fractions.

 If the system is well described by a two-qutrit density matrix, the angular coefficients must satisfy the symmetry relations imposed by angular momentum conservation and parity invariance in $h\to VV^*$~\cite{Aguilar-Saavedra:2022wam,DelGratta:2025qyp}: